mattrussell2/gradescope-autograder/README.md

 git switch -c main
 ```
 The repo where you're reading this `README` is the sample repo for you to start with.
 This repository contains:
+* Files to setup assignments with either the `.zip` or Docker method, such that the autograding framework runs automatically.
 * Our `C/C++` autograding framework.
-* Files to setup assignments with either the `.zip` or Docker method, such that the autograding framework runs automatically.
-* Sample autograding assignments for two different cs-15 assignments.
+* A sample sanity check assignment which illustrates the possible tests you can run.
-You can copy these files as follows:
+To copy these files
 ```
 git clone git@gitlab.cs.tufts.edu:mrussell/gradescope-autograding
 rm -rf gradescope-autograding/.git
 mv gradescope-autograding/* .
 rm -rf gradescope-autograding
 ```
 Great!
-Now, you will need an Access Token so your autograder can pull from the repo.
+You will need an Access Token to provide the autograder container with permissions to the repo.
 To create one, go to gitlab in your browser, and navigate to the course repository you just created.
 Next, hover over the settings cog on the lower left, and select `Access Tokens`.
-Create one - this will be used by the Gradescope autograder to pull the most recent version of the autograding files for an assignment.
+Create one.
 We suggest only providing `read repository` access to the token.
 Feel free to select whatever you'd like for the name, expiration date, and role, however role must be at least `Developer` in order to be able to pull.
 Once the token is created, copy the key.

-NOTE on 'secrets': The strategy for handling sensitive data in this repository is to have all of the relevant variables be environment variables on your system.
-In the configuration files listed below, you will specify the *variable name* (not value), which will then be used during the build process.
+A note on 'secrets': The strategy for handling sensitive data in this repository (like your access token) is to have all of the relevant data be stored in enviornment variables on your system.
+In the configuration files listed below, you will often specify the *variable name* (not value), which will then be used during the build process.
 This enables you maximum flexibility in terms of not having sensitive data in the repo itself.
+You can rename these variables to whatever you'd like - we suggest adding identifiers associated with your course, in case you use the framework multiple times.

-To that end, you will first need to create an environment variable with the remote path to your autograding repo, including the acess token copied above.

-Now, open your `~/.bashrc` file (or appropriate file for whichever shell you use), and add the following line at the end:
+The first example of this will be an environment variable with the remote path to your autograding repo, including the acess token copied above.
+Open your `~/.bashrc` file (or appropriate file for whichever shell you use), and add the following line (or the appropriate `export` for your shell):

 ```
 export AUTOGRADING_REPO_REMOTE_PATH="https://REPOSITORY-NAME:ACCESS-TOKEN@gitlab.cs.tufts.edu/path/to/repository.git"